zhangzhics/CITS5503_Sem2/Labs/Lab3S3DynamoDB.md

 java -Djava.library.path=./DynamoDBLocal_lib -jar DynamoDBLocal.jar -sharedDb
 ```

-Alternatively, you can use docker:
+Alternatively, you can use Docker:

 ```
 docker run -p 8000:8000 amazon/dynamodb-local -jar DynamoDBLocal.jar -inMemory -sharedDb
 ```

-**Note**: Do not close the current window, open a new window to run the following Python script.
+**Note**: Do not close the current window; open a new window to run the following Python script.

-Write a Python script to create a table called `CloudFiles` on your local DynamoDB and the attributes for the table are:
+Write a Python script to create a table called `CloudFiles` on your local DynamoDB, and the attributes for the table are:

 ```
         CloudFiles = {